 Lithium-ion Rechargeable hearing aids

-As of updating this piece three hearing aid brands offer Lithium-ion rechargeable hearing aids.
+As of updating this piece four hearing aid brands offer Lithium-ion rechargeable hearing aids.
 Phonak offers the biggest range of rechargeable hearing aids including a new Kids rechargeable hearing aid, the new Naida Belong rechargeable hearing aids, the Receiver in Canal hearing aid (Audeo B-R) and a Behind The Ear hearing aid (Bolero B PR).
-Signia offer a Receiver in Canal option (Cellion) but they are expected to introduce a BTE option soon.
-Up to date (20/06/2018), Signia has not expanded their range.
+Signia offer a Receiver in Canal option and a BTE option.
 Starkey introduced their own Lithium-ion powered rechargeable hearing aid in February 2018.
 Resound introduced the LiNX Quattro which is powered by a Lithium-ion cell in late 2018.
 The rest of the brands are expected to follow in 2019.

 The Lithium-ion devices from the different hearing aid brands have one thing in common.
 They are sealed integrated power pack systems.
 These offer pros for safety and cons for the use case.
 Let me explain, Lithium-ion can be a fire risk if the battery is damaged, sealing the battery in the body of the hearing aid means that it is protected from mishandling.

 However, sealing it in the case also means that it can not be replaced by the user.
 Lithium-ion can be expected to deliver for between four and five years, so that means the battery pack will have to be replaced after four or five years because it will not be delivering what it should.
 To do this, the hearing aids will have to be sent back to the factory and it will also have a cost attached.
 One addendum here, Signia's power pack can, in fact, be replaced by your hearing aid provider in their office.
 From what I know, Phonak at least has said that they will replace battery packs in the future as a normal repair, which means it won't be a ridiculous cost.

 The Cons of Lithium-Ion Rechargeable Hearing Aids